Extra-Practice-Code/XPort/README.md

             /ether/  -> etherpad
             /static/ -> django static files

-To test if everything is working, you can use screen to run gunicorn and etherpad scripts at the same time, and then use a daemon like Supervisor to run them in the background.
+To test if everything is working, you can use screen to run gunicorn and Etherpad scripts at the same time, and then use a daemon like Supervisor to run them in the background.

 ## MYSQL

-pip install "distribute>0.6.24"
+    # pip install "distribute>0.6.24"
-sudo aptitude install libmysqlclient-dev python-dev pip install MySQL-python
+    sudo aptitude install libmysqlclient-dev python-dev
+    pip install MySQL-python mysqlclient

 ## DJANGO